rk94407/final_project/readme.md

 - **Alembic**: For database migrations and versioning.

 ## Conclusion
-This project served as a bridge between theoretical knowledge and practical application, providing a deep dive into software development.
-I have gained valuable skills in technologies and best practices that are crucial in the software industry, equipping me for challenges in fields like software engineering, cybersecurity, and DevOps.
+This project bridged theory and practice in software development, enhancing my skills in crucial technologies and best practices.
+It has prepared me for roles in software engineering, cybersecurity, and DevOps.